 - Student work programs that require students to participate in the on-campus work programs and earn credits toward their free education

-While the exact nature of the program differs between the tuition-free online colleges, they typically cover all college expenses for students.
+While the exact nature of the program differs between the tuition-free online colleges, they typically cover not just tuition costs but all college expenses for students.

-What programs are offered as free online college degrees?
+What programs are offered as tuition free online college degrees?

 - Marine engineering

 - Computer Science